BuilderIO/partytown/README.md

 ## What About Atomics?

 [Atomics](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics) seem to be the latest and greatest way to accomplish the challenge of _synchronously_ sending data between the main thread and web worker.
-Honestly, it looks like Atomics may be preferred and "correct" way to do it, but as of right now, it may need to held off for later.
+Honestly, it looks like Atomics may be preferred and "correct" way to do it, but as of right now, it may need to be held off for later.
 Currently [Safari does not support Atomics](https://caniuse.com/mdn-javascript_builtins_atomics) because it appears to have been removed due to [Spectre Attacks: Exploiting Speculative Execution](https://spectreattack.com/spectre.pdf).
 When Spectre attacks were first documented, the other browsers removed Atomics too, but they have since added it back.
 Due to this uncertainy, we're opting for a solution that works everywhere, today.
-That said, we'd love to do more research here and hopefully use Atomics instead of the current hack.
+That said, we'd love to do more research here and hopefully migrate to use Atomics in the future instead of the current hack.

 ---